NEW GRANTS MEAN BETTER PROJECTS!

 And stay tuned for more information on our next Road Show, June 13-16, 2018 in the Flathead/Glacier region!

-MPA is delighted to announce that the Montana Business Assistance Connection (MBAC) with a grant from the MT Dept. of Commerce Big Sky Trust Fund will assist MPA in creating a feasibility and implementation plan for our historic building redevelopment (revolving fund) program!
-With this plan in place, MPA will increase our efficiency and capacity to rescue, rehab, and put back into use Montana's historic buildings for many years to come.
-MPA purchased and rescued from demolition the Broadway Apartment building in Lewistown in 2015.
-The building is now stable and ready for a new owner.
-With that first rescue project under out belts, MPA is ready to work with MBAC to chart a steady course for our revolving fund to rescue Montana's historic buildings and put them back into productive use.
+With a grant from the National Trust for Historic Preservation and another from the MT Dept. of Commerce Big Sky Trust Fund, the MT Business Assistance Connection (MBAC) will assist MPA in creating a feasibility and implementation plan for our historic building redevelopment (revolving fund) program!
+With this plan in place, MPA will increase our capacity to rescue and rehab historic buildings.
+With the Broadway Building rescue under our belts, MPA is ready to set in stone our plans for rescuing historic buildings and putting them back into productive use.